richb-hanover/qStudio-PRQL-Lessons/README.md

 # qStudio/PRQL Lessons

-A series of `.md` files with the contents I showed to some friends who want to rummage through some tables in a SQLite database.
+A series of `.md` files I showed to friends who want to rummage through some tables in a SQLite database.

+Comments (as an Issue) welcomed...